danbev/hacbs-dogma-policies/README.md

 Issue: https://github.com/seedwing-io/seedwing-policy/issues/122

 ### comprehension
-Is there way to do [comprehension] in seedwing?
+Is there way to do [comprehensions] in seedwing?

 ### split function
 Is there an equivalent to [split] in seedwing?